Want to raise strong, confident boys? Stop telling boys to man up. Learn the downsides of telling a boy to be a man and what to do instead.

 You likely see boys who can only talk about superficial topics and keep “deeper” topics to themselves.
 They avoid talking about their grandma dying of cancer, or their passion for marine biology.
 They brush it off, or hide it beneath safer topics.

 As you can imagine, this kind of relationship feels lonely.
 For genuine relationships to emerge, boys need to feel safe enough to talk about many topics.
 Otherwise, they lack a true support system and real friendships.

 Their relationship with their parents can also feel strained if they don’t feel accepted for who they are.
-They don’t feel like they belong to the kind of family that talks to one another.
+They don’t feel like they belong to the kind of family that can talk openly with one another.

 3. Boys will turn to physical conflict resolution

 Boys raised to “man up” glorify physical conflict resolution.
-Peers hail them as heroes for throwing a punch and their parents breathe a sigh of relief knowing they’re on top of the social pyramid.
+Peers hail them as heroes for throwing a punch and their parents breathe a sigh of relief knowing they can physically defend themselves.